Sobeston/zig.guide/chapter-1.md

 }
 ```

-Methods can be given to enums.
-These act as namespaced functions that can be called with dot syntax.
+Enums can be given methods.
+These act as namespaced functions that can be called with the dot syntax.

 ```zig
 const Suit = enum {